-We now can safely connect our new router, just connect a cable between a LAN port of your ISP router to the WAN port of your new router.
+We now can safely connect our new router, just connect a cable between the LAN port of your ISP router to the WAN or Eth0 port of your new router.
 And because we need our computer connected as well, a cable from a LAN port of our new router to your computer:

-In case of a Unifi USG router, you now need to connect the Cloud Key to setup the controller.
+In the case of an UniFi USG router, you now need to connect the Cloud Key to set up the controller.
 This way you can adapt all the network devices.
 I won’t go into detail about this now.

-When you are logged into to switch, give it a fixed IP address, so you don’t have to search for it again.
+When you are logged in to switch, give it a fixed IP address, so you don’t have to search for it again.

-Depending on the access point you got and the switch that you’ve bought, it can be as simple a connecting an ethernet cable between the switch and access point.
-But when you have switch without PoE, then you need to place the PoE adapter between the switch and access point.
+Depending on the access point you have and the switch that you’ve bought, it can be as simple as connecting an ethernet cable between the switch and the access point.
+But when you have a switch without PoE, then you need to place the PoE adapter between the switch and the access point.

-If you did go for the Unifi access point, and you should, then open the Unifi Controller (or app if you want to install them without controller), adopt the access points.
+If you did go for the Unifi access point, and you should have, then open the Unifi Controller (or app if you want to install them without controller), and adopt the access points.
 A full guide on how to install the Unifi Access Points can be found here

 The best location for the access point